 Science Says This is the Best Way to Boost Your Immunity Now

 There are protective measures you can take to protect your body against infection from any virus, and they all involve strengthening your immune system.
 Here are 16 ways to boost your immunity against coronavirus, according to a top cardiologist, health organizations, and the latest research.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these 19 Ways You're Ruining Your Body, Say Health Experts.

 Avoid Processed Foods